DeNA/mobilize-base/README.md

 Rails, or assumes "development."
 You can specify "development", "test", or "production," as per the yml files.

-Otherwise, it takes it from MOBILIZE_ENV parameter, set from irb, as in:
+Otherwise, it takes it from MOBILIZE_ENV parameter, as in:

 ``` ruby
 > ENV['MOBILIZE_ENV'] = 'production'